DSD-ESDC-EDSC/pass/README.md

 3. Run `app.py`, such as in Git Bash: `python app.py`
 4. After running the command, go to your browser, and you can open the app with your provided `APP_HOST:APP_PORT`
 5. To close the app, in Git Bash press the Ctrl + C keys

+# Development

+Further information is provided in the  `static/docs` folder.
+Below is an image of PASS's architecture.

 # Contribute